raul-izquierdo/english/sources/vocabulary/Processing Signals/Perceiving Things.md

     ?
 Recuérdame que le llame : `Remind me to call her` ?
 Recuerda llamarla : `Remember to call her` (acuérdate tu misma) ?
 Me recuerda a mi infancia : `It reminds me of my childhood` (una cosa te está recordando a ti)

+recuerdo = memory
+    ?
+Tengo un recuerdo vívido de mi infancia : `I have a vivid memory of my childhood` ?
+Los recuerdos de la infancia son preciosos : `Childhood memories are precious` ?
+Tengo recuerdos de que algo de eso pasó : `I have memories of that happening`

+es como X como lo que será recordado
+    = it will be remembered as X
+    ?
+Será recordado como un gran líder : `He will be remembered as a great leader` ?
+Será recordado como un momento clave en la historia : `It will be remembered as a key moment in history`

 ## Getting Attention